This Baked Chili Lime Glazed Salmon is irresistible. The recipe is packed with chili lime flavor and baked to perfection for a quick weeknight dinner.

 Store the leftovers in the fridge in a sealed container for up to 2 days.
 When reheating, wrap the salmon in a foil packet and bake at 350 for 10 minutes.
 Serve over a salad or rice.
 Yum!

-More Recipes You Will Love:
+More Healthy Recipes You Will Love:

-Baked Chili Lime Glazed Salmon
+Baked Cilantro Lime Salmon

 - Total Time: 20 minutes